3D printing is having a big effect on many industries around the world, and the construction industry is no exception.

 Since the vast majority of 3D printed houses are made from concrete, they should last a decent amount of time.
 With proper maintenance and continuous habitation, there is no reason they shouldn't last as long as more traditional concrete constructions.

-This varies, but most estimates are that they should at least last for between 50 and 60 years.
+Estimates vary, but most agree that they should at least last about 50 to 60 years.

-Most 3D printed houses created to date are concept builds, but there are some projects around the world that are aimed at producing 3D houses fit for habitation.
-We have included a few examples below.
+Is it possible to take up residence in a 3D printed house?
+Well, most 3D printed houses created to date sway towards proof of concept builds, but there are some projects around the world that are working on techniques to produce 3D houses fit for habitation.

 What are some examples of 3D printed houses?

-So, if you want to see some examples of 3D printed houses then here are 7 interesting examples.
+So, without further ado, here are 7 interesting examples.
 This list is far from exhaustive and is in no particular order.

 1. These tiny 3D houses in Mexico are pretty cute